hleclerc/Hpipe/README.md

 Hpipe is the acronym of "High Performance Incremental Parser Engine".

-It allows to generate optimized lexical parsers, starting from a text description of the patterns to be found.
+It enable to generate optimized lexical parsers, starting from a text description of the patterns to be found.
 As the data is coming, validated paths can trigger subroutines.

 *Incremental* means that the crunching of the incoming data can be stopped/restarted at any point.
 It is a base requisite for data coming from the network or from huge files that do not fit into memory.